jbagatta/deadmans-gazette/README.md

 1. The decryption key for the packet will be generated and distributed by drand
 2. Using that decryption key, a watcher of your dead man's switch can decrypt the publicly-available packet and retrieve the password as well as the onion route to the Deadman's Gazette hosting your data
-3. That person can then retrieve the encrypted payload key from the server, and decrypt it using the password-generated KEK
+3. That person can then retrieve the encrypted DEK from the server, and decrypt it using the password-generated KEK
 4. Finally, they can use the resulting DEK to decrypt the original, publicly-available payload
 5. And that's it!
 The switch has achieved the desired result

 ### How to Deactivate/Reset the Switch

-This system uses a breakable chain of decryptions to provide cancellation, which is otherwise not an inherent feature of drand time-locking.
-In order to prevent decryption at the end of the time-lock, the password must be rendered useless by securely deleting the encrypted DEK record from the server by passwordHash (**NOTE: this requires trust, see below***)
+This system uses a breakable chain of multi-key decryptions to provide cancellation, which is otherwise not an inherent feature of drand time-locking.
+In order to prevent decryption at the end of the time-lock, the password must be rendered useless by securely deleting the encrypted DEK record from the Deadman's Gazette server (**NOTE: this requires trust, see below***)

-Once the record is deleted, the time-locked password is useless, and the encrypted DEK no longer exists to be decrypted.
+Once the record is deleted, the time-locked password is rendered useless, and the encrypted DEK no longer exists to be decrypted.
 The dead man's switch has been effectively disabled.

-To delay/reset the switch, simply repeat part of the process above before deletion:
+To instead delay/reset the switch, simply repeat part of the process above before deletion:

-1. GET the encrypted DEK by passwordHash from the server
+1. GET the encrypted DEK from the server
-    - Deletion of the original `(passwordHash, encryptedDEK)` record can happen any time after Step 1
+    - Deletion of the original `{passwordHash, encryptedDEK}` record can happen any time after Step 1
 2. Decrypt the DEK using the password-generated KEK
-3. Generate a new random password and re-encrypt the DEK
+3. Generate a new random password and re-encrypt the DEK with the new password-generated KEK
-4. Upload the new `(passwordHash, encryptedDEK)` to the server
+4. Upload the new `{passwordHash, encryptedDEK}` to the server
 5. Time-lock encrypt the new `{password, serverRoute}` packet using drand with the new expiry
-6. Publish the new packet and round number and publicly associate them with the original payload.
+6. Publish the new packet and round number and publicly associate them with the originally-uploaded encrypted payload.

 ### Security Model